henry2004y/Vlasiator.jl/docs/src/index.md

     This package is still young, so be careful for any future breaking changes!

 !!! warning
     This package mostly aims at supporting Vlasiator 5.0+.
 Older versions of Vlasiator has different naming standard for outputs, and is not guaranteed to work.
+[This analysator wiki page](https://github.com/fmihpc/analysator/wiki/Supported-variables-and-data-reducers) describes the old and new naming standards in detail.

 ## Getting started